 The Group shall have a quality in credit handling and the portfolio that contributes to a low credit loss over time.
-The following figure shows strategies and procedures that are the basis of the Group's management and control of credit risks in the portfolios.
+Figure 4.1 shows strategies and procedures that are the basis of the Group's management and control of credit risks in the portfolios.

-4.1.1 Governing document for credit risk
+4.1.1 GOVERNING DOCUMENT FOR CREDIT RISK